Former England No.8 confident of getting Flying Fijians debut

 Photo: Barbarians

-It is only a matter of time for former England No.8 Nathan Hughes to play for his country Fiji.
+It is only a matter of time before former England No.8 Nathan Hughes plays for his country, Fiji.

-Hughes who played for the Barbarianism their 31-33 loss to Wales in London yesterday said, he has assured ‘the door is always open” as he waits to make his debut for the Flying Fijians.
+Hughes, who played for the Barbarians in their 31-33 loss to Wales in London yesterday, said he has been assured "the door is always open" as he waits to make his debut for the Flying Fijians.

-This is followed by their clash against England at the Dickinson Hill Stadium in Liverpool on July 11 before traveling to Edinburgh to face Scotland on July 18.
+This will be followed by their clash against England at the Dickinson Hill Stadium in Liverpool on July 11 before travelling to Edinburgh to face Scotland on July 18.

-Hughes, who resurrected his career playing in Japan, has been impressing for Racing 92, who reached the Top 14 play-off semi-finals before losing to Toulouse.
+Hughes, who resurrected his career playing in Japan, has been impressing for Racing 92, which reached the Top 14 play-off semi-finals before losing to Toulouse.

 "That is why I'm making all the connections with all these players, talking to them regularly, telling them the expectations and how we are going to do these three matches in the Nations Championships.